Sophida Kanchanarin

-Sophida Jiratritarn (née Kanchanarin; โศภิดา จิระไตรธาร, nicknamed Ning (นิ้ง); born 1995) is a Thai beauty pageant titleholder and banker who won Miss Universe Thailand 2018 and represented Thailand at the Miss Universe 2018 pageant in Bangkok, ending as a Top 10 finalist.
+Sophida Jiratritarn (née Kanchanarin; โศภิดา จิระไตรธาร, nicknamed Ning (นิ้ง); born 31 March 1995) is a Thai beauty pageant titleholder and banker who won Miss Universe Thailand 2018 and represented Thailand at the Miss Universe 2018 pageant in Bangkok, ending as a Top 10 finalist.

 Biography

 Sophida Kanchanarin, in a Thai Chinese household in Bangkok.
 Her father was a doctor at Phramongkutklao Hospital.
 She travelled overseas for further education, and graduated after majoring in finance, with a degree in Business Administration from the University of Nevada, Las Vegas.

 After returning to Thailand she became an investment banking manager at TMB Bank.

-In July 2019, she married Trinupab Jiratritarn at the Plaza Athenee Bangkok Hotel in Thailand.
-On April 2, 2020, Jiratritarn gave birth to the couple's first child, a son.
+In July 2019, she married Trinupab Jiratritarn at the Plaza Athenee Bangkok Hotel.
+On 2 April 2020, Jiratritarn gave birth to the couple's first child, a son.

 Pageantry

 Miss Universe Thailand 2018

-Sophida won the Miss Universe Thailand 2018 title on Saturday, 30 June 2018 at Royal Paragon Hall, Siam Paragon, replacing outgoing Maria Poonlertlarp Miss Universe Thailand 2017.
+Sophida won the Miss Universe Thailand 2018 title on Saturday, 30 June 2018 at Royal Paragon Hall, Siam Paragon, replacing outgoing Maria Ehren Miss Universe Thailand 2017.
 She received a cash prize of 1,000,000฿ (one million baht), a diamond crown, jewellery, a new car and other prizes.
 Miss Universe Thailand was the only pageant she had ever competed in.